Off the rails and out of control…

 About The Author

 When she isn’t writing, she can be found reading.
-Some of her favorite authors are: Augusten Burroughs, Ray Bradbury, John Steinbeck, and Stephen King.
-When she isn’t reading, she can be heard quoting I Love Lucy and Everybody Loves Raymond episodes.
+Some of her favorite authors are: Augusten Burroughs, Ray Bradbury, John Steinbeck, Patricia Highsmith, Shirley Jackson, Grady Hendrix, and Stephen King.
+When she isn’t reading, she can often be heard quoting I Love Lucy and Everybody Loves Raymond episodes.

-Rebekah loves to travel and has lived in various cities across the U.S. She currently lives in the woods of New Hampshire with her husband and two dogs, Liesel and Dexter.
+Rebekah loves to travel and has lived in various cities across the U.S. She currently lives in the sticks of New Hampshire with her husband and two dogs, Liesel and Dexter.